Meperidine (By mouth)

 How to Use This Medicine

 - The oral liquid may cause your mouth to feel numb.
-Mix your medicine with a half glass of water to reduce the numbing effect.
+Mix your medicine with a half glass of water to lessen the numbing effect.

 - Drink plenty of liquids to help avoid constipation.